 The Council hopes staff will be satisfied with the response to their concern.
-However, if staff are not satisfied they should inform their Service Director, Strategic Director or Chief Executive in the first instance.
+However, if staff are not satisfied they should inform their Service Director, Chief Executive or Deputy Chief Executive in the first instance.

-If staff feel it is right or necessary to take the whistleblowing matter outside the Council, the following are possible contact points:
+If staff feel it is right or necessary to take the matter outside the Council, the following are possible contact points:

 - the External Auditor

 - relevant professional bodies or regulatory organisations

-- · their solicitor or other legal representative
+- their solicitor or other legal representative

 - · the Police

 - their Trade Union

 - their local Council Member